yarenercann/yarenercann/README.md

 ## 🌸 About Me

-- 🎓 I’m a fourth-year **Software Engineering** student based in Türkiye.
+- 🎓 I’m a fourth-year **Software Engineering** student based in İnönü University.
 - 💻 I enjoy turning ideas into clean, useful and user-friendly applications.
 - 🎮 I have developed games and gameplay mechanics using **Unity and C#**.
 - 🌐 I have built full-stack web applications with **React and Spring Boot**.
 - 🧠 I have worked on **data structures and algorithms**, relational databases and data validation.
 - 🤖 I have developed artificial intelligence projects using **Python and TensorFlow**.
-- ✨ I’m open to internship opportunities, collaboration and new challenges.

 ## 🛠️ Technologies & Tools